js-ojus/flow/README.md

 Let us familiarise ourselves with the most important concepts and moving parts of `flow`.

+### Users

+`flow` neither creates nor manages users.
+It assumes that an external identity provider is in charge of user management.
+Similarly, `flow` does not deal with user authentication, nor does it manage authorisation of tasks not flowing (pun intended) though it!

+Accordingly, users in `flow` are represented only by their unique IDs, names and unique e-mail addresses.
+The identity provider has to also provide the status of the user: active vs. inactive.

+### Groups

+`flow`, similar to most UNIXes, implicitly creates a group for each defined user.
+This is a singleton group: its only member is the corresponding user.

+In addition, arbitrary general (non-singleton) groups can be defined by including one or more users as members.
+The relationship between users and groups is M:N.

+### Roles

+Sets of document actions permitted for a given document type, can be grouped into roles.
+For instance, some users should be able to raise a request, but not approve it.
+Some others should be able to, in turn, approve or reject it.
+Roles make it convenient to group logically related sets of permissions.

+### Access Contexts

+An access context is a namespace that defines jurisdictions of permissions granted to users and groups.
+Examples of such jurisdictions include departments, branches, cost centres and projects.

+Within an access context, a given user (though the associated singleton group) or group can be assigned one or more roles.
+The effective set of permissions available to a user - in this access context - is the union of the permissions granted through all roles assigned to this user, through all groups the user is included in.

 ### Document Types

 Each type of document, whose workflow is managed by `flow`, has a unique `DocType` that is defined by the consuming application.
 Document types are one of the central concepts in `flow`.
 They serve as namespaces for several other types of entities.